equinixmetal-archive/docs-packet-legacy/products/04-network/02-basic/01-anycast-ips.md

 #### Which facilities support Global Anycast IPs?

-Global Anycast IPv4 addresses can be announced from Packet's core datacenters: AMS1, EWR1, NRT1, and SJC1.
-Custom sites will be coming soon.
+Global Anycast IPv4 addresses can be announced from Packet's core datacenters those are: SIN3, IAD2, AMS1, NRT1, DFW2, EWR1 and SJC1.

 How many Global Anycast IPs can you request?